void-rs/void/README.md

-exit | Esc with nothing selected | exit | C-c jump to weighted next task | C-v | cut / paste node | C-y move selected up in child list | C-g | move selected down in child list | C-d
+exit | Esc with nothing selected | exit | C-c jump to weighted next task | C-v | cut / paste node | C-y move selected up in child list | C-g | move selected down in child list | C-d search for node at or below current view | C-u

 can be customized by setting the `KEYFILE` env var to the path of a [key configuration file](default.keys)